apache/shardingsphere-on-cloud/pitr/README.md

 - OpenGauss data nodes should use the same IP and port while backup and recovery
 - Using the same version of ShardingSphere while backup and recovery to make sure the metadata is compatible.
 - The recovery operation need to stop service, and it is a synchonized operation.
 Users have to make sure the success of the recovery operation.
-- OpenGauss servers may under inconsistent status if recovery fails.
-Users need to try to recovery again until it is succeed.
+- OpenGauss servers may under inconsistent status if recovery fails, such as one data node succeed while another failed.
+Users need to handle the exception and try to recovery again until it is succeed.
 - Pitr cli will create a directory `.gs_pitr/backup` under user `$HOME` and save backup metadata files under it
-- You need to copy this metadata backup to the another host first where you want to restore.
+- You need to copy this metadata backup under `$HOME/.gs_pitr/bakcup` to the another host first where you want to restore.
 - The backup file under directory `$HOME/.gs_pitr/backup` will be deleted after the execution of `gs_pitr delete`
+- Canceling the executing `gs_pitr` command on client side using either `Ctrl-C` or `kill` will do nothing about the execution of server task.